 We truly are committed to supporting our staff with tailored and targeted programmes at every stage of their career, whether that’s through an accredited ILM course or attaining teacher fellow status with the Higher Education Academy.

 Staff are also recognised through annual awards ceremonies, including our Students’ Union-led staff awards, The Golden Robes, where our students nominate colleagues for their teaching and support.
-Our Customer Service Excellence accreditation recognises our commitment and service delivery not only to our customers but also to the standards when working with colleagues across our faculties and services.

 Equality and Diversity at Leeds Beckett